Abracadabra-money/abracadabra-money-contracts/README.md

 make init
 ```

 Make a copy of `.env.example` to `.env` and set the desired parameters.
-This will be get commited.
+This file is git ignored.

 Build and Test.